Igor Bondarevsky

-Igor Zakharovich Bondarevsky (Игорь Захарович Бондаревский; May 12, 1913 – June 14, 1979) was a Soviet Russian chess player, trainer, and chess author.
-He held the title of Grandmaster in both over-the-board and correspondence chess.
+Igor Zakharovich Bondarevsky (Игорь Захарович Бондаревский; May 12, 1913 – June 14, 1979) was a Soviet chess player, trainer, and chess author.
+He held the title of grandmaster in both over-the-board and correspondence chess.
 Bondarevsky shared the 1940 Soviet title, and later coached World Champion Boris Spassky.

 Early years

+Igor Bondarevsky was born on May 12, 1913.

-Igor Bondarevsky played in the 5th Russian Championship, Gorky 1935, scoring 4/9 points for a tied 6-7th place; the winner was Alexander Tolush.
+He played in the 5th Russian Championship, Gorky 1935, scoring 4/9 points for a tied 6–7th place; the winner was Alexander Tolush.
 The next year, he won an All-Union first category tournament in Leningrad, with 11½/14, unbeaten, by two points.
 This result earned him an invitation to the Soviet championship to be played the next year.
-At Moscow 1937, his first international event, Bondarevsky struggled with a score of 2½/7, for a tied 7-8th place; the winner was Reuben Fine; however, he recovered with a solid performance in his first Soviet Chess Championship (at its tenth edition, Tbilisi 1937), with 9½/19 and a shared 10-12th place; the winner was Grigory Levenfish.
-Bondarevsky qualified from the 11th USSR championship semifinal 1938 with 10½/17, for a shared 3rd-4th place; the winner was Mikhail Botvinnik.
-Another disappointing performance followed at the very strong international Leningrad-Moscow event in 1939 with only 5/17 for 17th place; the winner was Salo Flohr.
+At Moscow 1937, his first international event, Bondarevsky struggled with a score of 2½/7, for a tied 7–8th place; the winner was Reuben Fine; however, he recovered with a solid performance in his first Soviet Chess Championship (at its tenth edition, Tbilisi 1937), with 9½/19 and a shared 10-12th place; the winner was Grigory Levenfish.
+Bondarevsky qualified from the 11th USSR Championship semi-final 1938 with 10½/17, for a shared 3rd–4th place; the winner was Mikhail Botvinnik.
+Another disappointing performance followed at the very strong international Leningrad–Moscow event in 1939 with only 5/17 for 17th place; the winner was Salo Flohr.